Network Visualization

 Node Label Customization

 You can control what text is tagged onto each node in the topology graph.
-Open the Node Label settings to choose which fields render as label lines beneath a node — for example IP address, hostname (auto-tagged from the TLS SNI / ClientHello), MAC address, vendor, or device type.
+Open the Node Label settings to choose which fields render as label lines beneath a node — the analyst-assigned role (e.g. Finance DB; confirmed labels only, shown by default), IP address, hostname (auto-tagged from the TLS SNI / ClientHello), MAC address, vendor, or device type.
 A live preview shows the chosen layout, and the configuration applies to every node in the graph.

 Hostnames are tagged passively: when a client’s name is observed in traffic it is attached to the node and available as a label field, with no active probing.